MicrosoftDocs/cloud-adoption-framework/docs/security/security-integration.md

 ## Next steps

 As you plan your cloud adoption, focus on integrating security functions together.
 Integrate security with your larger organization.
 Pay close attention to the friction that security generates.
-Be sure the friction is healthy. healthy friction reduces risk for the organization without creating slowdowns that erode more value than they protect.
+Be sure the friction is healthy.
+Healthy friction reduces risk for the organization without creating slowdowns that erode more value than they protect.

 - Review the [Security Strategy Guidance](https://aka.ms/securitystrategy)
 - Review the [Security Organizational Functions](https://aka.ms/securityroles)